-Part 2 - Evaluation / Assessment
+Part 2 - Assessment of Participant Needs

 Remember way back at the beginning when we suggested you write out that document with an overview of your client's situation?
 That should cover most of the first 3 points in this section - background, participant goals and functional assessment.